JaredCH/Bindr/README.md

 Update internal statuses

 🖥️ Full-Size PDF Viewing
-Users will be able to right-click any support or nestplan record and open the full PDF in-app — no external viewer required.
+Users will be able to right-click any support or nest plan record and open the full PDF in the app—no external viewer is required.

 Smooth, embedded experience for checking details without losing workflow context.